-- 1. The November 9, 2015, Joint Motion of SCE, SDG&E, PG&E, California Solar Energy Industries Association, Clean Coalition, CODA Energy and Interstate Renewable Energy Council, Inc., should be granted consistent with today's decision. - 2.
-The November 18, 2015, joint motion of PG&E, SCE, SDG&E, the Interstate Renewable Energy Council, Inc., the Clean Coalition, Robert Bosch LLC and Stem, Inc. setting forth proposed revisions to Electric Tariff Rule 21 to address interconnection of behind-the-meter, non-exporting energy storage, with specific actions and applicable timetable for behind-the-meter, non-exporting energy storage are set forth Attachment C to today's decision, should be granted. - 3.
-Senate Bill (SB) 350 (de León, Chapter 547, 2015) requires the Commission to focus energy procurement decisions on reducing greenhouse gas (GHG) emissions by 40 percent by 2030, including efforts to achieve at least 50 percent renewable energy procurement, doubling of energy efficiency, and promoting transportation electrification.
+1. The November 9, 2015, Joint Motion of SCE, SDG&E, PG&E, California Solar Energy Industries Association, Clean Coalition, CODA Energy and Interstate Renewable Energy Council, Inc., should be granted consistent with today's decision.
+2. The November 18, 2015, joint motion of PG&E, SCE, SDG&E, the Interstate Renewable Energy Council, Inc., the Clean Coalition, Robert Bosch LLC and Stem, Inc. setting forth proposed revisions to Electric Tariff Rule 21 to address interconnection of behind-the-meter, non-exporting energy storage, with specific actions and applicable timetable for behind-the-meter, non-exporting energy storage are set forth Attachment C to today's decision, should be granted.

+3. Senate Bill (SB) 350 (de León, Chapter 547, 2015) requires the Commission to focus energy procurement decisions on reducing greenhouse gas (GHG) emissions by 40 percent by 2030, including efforts to achieve at least 50 percent renewable energy procurement, doubling of energy efficiency, and promoting transportation electrification.
 Public Utilities Code 451.51 and 451.52.

-- 4. Decision 12-09-018 establishes interconnection rules for developers and utilities in adopting Electric Tariff Rule 21 (Rule 21).
+4. Decision 12-09-018 establishes interconnection rules for developers and utilities in adopting Electric Tariff Rule 21 (Rule 21).
 Rule 21 should be updated to apply a cost envelope of 25% for interconnection processes.
-This cost envelope should apply for a provisional five-year term. - 5.
-The cost envelope should be applied to the estimated cost provided by the utility on the Generator Interconnection Agreement (GIA) documentation.
-In order to inform the GIA and to elect the Cost Envelope, projects that successfully complete either Fast Track Initial Review or Supplemental Review must pay a new \$2,500 deposit and allow an additional 20 business days for the Utility to develop a cost estimate following the completion of the engineering review phase.
-Developers applying under the Independent Study Process must pay the required deposits and complete both a System Impact Study and Facilities Study in order to elect the Cost Envelope. - 6.
-The utilities should continue to provide both the public and private Rule 21 Quarterly Report to ensure that utilities continue to develop robust tracking and metrics of success to submit to Energy Division for further analysis.
+This cost envelope should apply for a provisional five year term.

+5. The cost envelope should be applied to the estimated cost provided by the utility on the Generator Interconnection Agreement (GIA) documentation for projects that elect and successfully complete both the initial and secondary phases of a given Rule 21 study process.

+6. The utilities should continue to provide both the public and private Rule 21 Quarterly Report to ensure that utilities continue to develop robust tracking and metrics of success to submit to Energy Division for further analysis.
 The Quarterly Report shall be broken down by facility type for greater analysis capacity.
+Any further reporting or metrics requests by Energy Division shall be added to the Rule 21 Quarterly Report.

+ALTERNATE PROPOSED DECISION

-Any further reporting or metrics requests by Energy Division shall be added to the Rule 21 Quarterly Report. - 7.
-The utilities should host workshops, in consultation with Energy Division, at least semi-annually, to provide a forum to inquire about the utilities interconnection process progress and to provide guidance. - 8.
-The utilities should create a memorandum account to track interconnection costs that are either above or below the 25% cost envelope for reasonableness review for recovery in either a general rate case or in a subsequent application.
+7. The utilities should host workshops, in consultation with Energy Division, at least semi-annually, to provide a forum to inquire about the utilities interconnection process progress and to provide guidance.

+8. The utilities should create a memorandum account to track interconnection costs that are either above or below the 25% cost envelope for reasonableness review for recovery in either a general rate case or in a subsequent application.
 The memorandum account should include a description of the main driver(s) of the inaccurate estimate, and an explanation of how the utility attempted to mitigate or take steps to prevent estimates outside of the 25% range.

-- 9. Code 18 of Federal Regulations Section 292.306 enables Qualifying Facilities to interconnection to the grid and allows the utility to recover those interconnection costs that are reasonable. - 10.
-The utilities may seek to recover from ratepayers the actual interconnection costs that exceed the cost envelope framework upon a showing of reasonableness.
-This reasonableness review may occur in the utility's general rate cate or in a standalone application. - 11.
-The parties should be encouraged to continue their now well-established collaborative process to raise and resolve interconnection issues. - 12.
-This proceeding should be closed. - 13.
-This decision should be effective immediately.
+9. Code 18 of Federal Regulations Section 292.306 enables Qualifying Facilities to interconnection to the grid and allows the utility to recover those interconnection costs that are reasonable.

+10. The utilities may seek to recover from ratepayers the actual interconnection costs that exceed the cost envelope framework upon a showing of reasonableness.
+This reasonableness review may occur in the utility's general rate cate or in a standalone application.

+11. The parties should be encouraged to continue their now well-established collaborative process to raise and resolve interconnection issues.

+12. This proceeding should be closed.

+13. This decision should be effective immediately.